 - a.
 The validity period for interim examination results is 6 years.
 In exceptional circumstances the Examining Board, at the request of the student, can decide to extend the validity period. - b.
-Results of partial examinations or other parts of an interim examination are valid until the end of the academic year following the academic year in which the result was attained, unless otherwise stated in the study guide or Study Handbook, but with a maximum of six years.
+Results of partial interim examinations or other parts of an interim examination are valid until the end of the academic year following the academic year in which the result was attained, unless the study guide or Study Handbook states that the validity is longer (but with a maximum of six years).